-The Investigation Unit is mandated to examine and investigate cases of suspected fraud and corruption relating to the Council of Europe’s staff, funds, and resources.
+The Investigation Division is mandated to examine and investigate cases of suspected fraud and corruption relating to the Council of Europe’s staff, funds, and resources.

 The main activities

 Monitoring of information

 The Investigation Unit acts upon reports or other indications of suspected fraud and/or corruption falling within its mandate and conducts preliminary assessments and investigations, in compliance with the provisions of Instruction No. 65 of 28 June 2016 on investigations and Rule No. 1327 of 10 January 2011 on awareness and prevention of fraud and corruption.